 - Academy of Sciences and Humanities in Hamburg (2004)

-The Academies’ Programme (Akademienprogramm) is coordinated by the Union of the German Academies of Sciences and Humanities.
-It is currently Germany’s most comprehensive research programme in the humanities, bringing together more than 150 research and publication projects of the academies under one umbrella.
+The Academies Programme (Akademienprogramm) is coordinated by the Union of the German Academies of Sciences and Humanities.
+It is currently Germany’s most comprehensive research programme in the humanities and social sciences, bringing together research projects of the academies under one umbrella.

-As part of their service role, the academies also administer the Academies’ Programme, which is funded equally by the German states (“Länder”) and the Federal Government with a total budget of approx. 59 million euros (2014).
-As the individual academies of sciences are state institutions rather than federal institutions, their basic budgets are funded solely by their respective states.
+The Union of the German Academies of Sciences and Humanities administers the Academies Programme, which is funded equally by the German states (Länder) and the Federal Government with a total budget of 70.8 million euros (2020).
+As the individual Academies of Sciences are state institutions rather than federal institutions, their basic budgets are funded solely by their respective states.